AndresZbz/book-storage/README.md

 # Book storage

-Basic console application where you can storage books by their name and author's name.
+Basic console application where you can storage books by their name and author's name in a txt file.

-By the way this application uses windows system calls (cls).
+This application uses windows system calls (cls).